tigertooth4/klipper-experimental/docs/Load_Cell.md

 probes.

 # Configuration Reference
-TODO: move this ot the Configuration Reference document
+TODO: move this to the Configuration Reference document

 ## [load_cell]
 A load_cell wraps a sensor and turns it into a digital scale.